Dan has been a homeowner for some 40 years and has nearly always done his own repair and improvement tasks. He is a licensed electrician.

 Brake Disc (or Disk) Pad and Rotor Replacement

-While this article is dedicated to the 2002 Dodge Ram 1500, the basics of changing either pads or rotors remains the same.
-Location of bolts will change, and some vehicles may use other methods of holding pads in place, 4 wheel drive pickups may have to have the hub removed to change rotors, but this hub can still be used for generic information as well as specific instructions on the Dodge pickup used for photos.
+While this article is specific to the 2002 Dodge Ram 1500, the basics of changing either pads or rotors remain the same.
+The location of bolts will change, and some vehicles may use other methods of holding pads in place (e.g., 4-wheel drive pickups may have to have the hub removed to change rotors), but this article can still be used for generic information as well as specific instructions on the Dodge pickup (with photos for reference).

 It is a good idea to use some lubricant (anti squeal) on the back side of the new pads to keep them quiet.
 This does not mean grease or oil; either one will destroy the new pads.
 Use a commercial product just for this purpose and follow the directions on the container.

 Steps in Changing the Disc Brake Pads (in Pictures)

 Changing Out the Brake Rotors

 - To replace the brake rotor, the caliper must be removed as in the preceding section, as well as the bracket that surrounds the caliper.